MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 >   Lower environments are recommended for exploration of new features and configurations in an isolated manner.
 Keep development and test environments ephemeral.
 >
 > - **Certificate management**.
 For custom domains, you need to manage Transport Layer Security (TLS) certificates.
 >
 >   Have processes in place that procure, renew, validate certificates.
-Offloading this to Azure App Service is preferred.
+Offloading this to App Service is preferred.
 If you prefer to use your own certificate, you'll be responsible for managing its renewal independently.
 Choose an approach that best aligns with your security requirements.

 |Recommendation|Benefit|
 |------------------------------|-----------|